LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-034-spectrasoul-end-of-an-era/index.md

   - imported/dnb-fix-034-spectrasoul-end-of-an-era/image1304.jpeg
 description: >-
-  14 years after Jack Stevens and David Kennett joined forces to create a plethora of the most iconic Drum &amp; Bass tracks in existence, they have finally called it a day.
-Spectrasoul, the duo behind masterpieces such as &lsquo;Away With Me&rsquo;, &lsquo;Glimpse&rsquo; and &lsquo;Burst&rsquo;
-  alongside multiple high profile remixes and collaborations with the industries top [...]Read More...
+  14 years after Jack Stevens and David Kennett joined forces to create a plethora of the most iconic Drum & Bass tracks in existence, they have finally called it a day.
+Spectrasoul, the duo behind masterpieces such as ‘Away With Me’, ‘Glimpse’ and ‘Burst’ alongside multiple high profile remixes and collaborations with the industries top [...]Read More...
 published: true
 tags: feature
 featured: false